bregman-arie/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
 <summary>True or False?
-Removing the label from a Pod that is used by ReplicaSet to match Pods, will cause the ReplicaSet to create a new Pod</summary><br><b>
+Removing the label from a Pod that is tracked by a ReplicaSet, will cause the ReplicaSet to create a new Pod</summary><br><b>

 True.
 When the label, used by a ReplicaSet in the selector field, removed from a Pod, that Pod no longer controlled by the ReplicaSet and the ReplicaSet will create a new Pod to compensate for the one it "lost".
 </b></details>